2022 Barnet London Borough Council election

 The 2022 Barnet London Borough Council election took place on 5 May 2022, alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.
 All 63 members of Barnet London Borough Council were elected.
 The Labour Party took overall control, winning 41 of the seats to the Conservative Party's 22.
 This was the first time Labour had won the council outright; previously, the Conservatives had always won the most seats, usually with an overall majority.

-In the previous election in 2018, the Conservative Party maintained its longstanding control of the council, winning 38 out of the 63 seats with the Labour Party forming the council opposition with the remaining 25 seats.
-The 2022 election took place under new election boundaries, but the number of councillors remaining at 63.
+At the previous election in 2018, the Conservative Party maintained its longstanding control of the council, winning 38 out of the 63 seats, with the Labour Party forming the council opposition with the remaining 25 seats.
+The 2022 election took place under new boundaries, but with the number of councillors remaining at 63.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police, and fire.

 Barnet has generally been controlled by the Conservative Party since its establishment, with a period of no overall control between 1994 and 2002.
 The Labour Party has held seats in the borough consistently, and the Liberal Democrats have won seats in ten of the fifteen previous council elections.
-In the most recent election in 2018, the Conservatives won 38 seats and Labour won 25, with the Conservatives receiving 45.5% and Labour receiving 39.0% of the overall vote.
+In the most recent prior election in 2018, the Conservatives won 38 seats and Labour won 25, with the Conservatives receiving 45.5% and Labour receiving 39.0% of the overall vote.
 Although neither won any seats, the Liberal Democrats won 9.2% of the vote and the Green Party won 6.2% of the vote across the borough.
 The council had been considered a target for Labour, but the party lost seats, with the defeated Labour councillor Adam Langleben citing antisemitism in the Labour Party.
 His assessment was shared by Barry Rawlings, the leader of the Labour group on the council.
 The incumbent leader of the council is the Conservative Daniel Thomas, who has held the role since 2019.